mmr12/mmr12.github.io/_posts/2020-11-07-causality.md

 \label{eq:parent-inv}
 \end{equation}

 This property is not limited to observational data.
 Suppose we forcefully intervened on the difficulty of the exam by increasing considerably its complexity.
 All other factors remain constant except the exam difficulty.
 The relationship between the exam difficulty and the GPA would not be broken, rather we would observe a different part of its distribution.
-Hence equality (\ref{eq:parent-inv}) would still hold.
+Hence equality [\[eq:parent-inv\]](#eq:parent-inv) would still hold.
 This is in contrast with the first salary example discussed in the introduction.
-In the latter, the distribution $$P(G\|S)$$ would vary from one university to the other.
+In the latter, the distribution $$P(G$$\|$$S)$$ would vary from one university to the other.

 Although equality (\ref{eq:parent-inv}) holds in most scenarios, a specific type of intervention invalidates it.
-Suppose we intervene on the exam, this time by increasing the score of all students by 30\%.
+Suppose we intervene on the exam, this time by increasing the score of all students by 30%.
 Then the same student having studied the same amount of time and being presented with the same exam will achieve a different GPA.

 Or, as Peters et al. [2016] note [^1]:
 >If we consider all `direct causes' of a target variable of interest, then the conditional distribution of the target given the direct causes will not change when we interfere experimentally with all other variables in the model except the target itself.[Peters et al., 2016, p.
 948][^1]